 Checkout the repo with the script.

-The script to create the factory-reset partition is included as part of an
+The script to create the factory-reset partition here:

 First clone the repo